Ignatiocalvin/ignatiocalvin/README.md

 Hi there 🖖,

-I have undergraduate in Bioinformatics at the Freie University of Berlin and have work experience as a Data Analyst.
-I am now making a switch in my career to become a Data Scientist / Machine Learning Engineer.
-You'll find my current status on my machine learning journey below:
+I'm currently studying Data Science at the University of Mannheim and have a strong interest in solving real-world problems using Machine Learning.
+You'll find my current status on my Machine Learning journey below:

-🌌 I'm currently working on: <b> A web app to detect user-uploaded workout videos and give feedback based on their performance </b>
+🌌 I'm currently working on: <b> Predicting Flight Delays based on weather and aircraft information with 6 million entries </b>

-🎍 I'm currently learning: <b> Neural Networks using TensorFlow </b>
+🎍 I'm currently learning: <b> Text Analytics </b>

 📚 I'm currently reading: <b> Human Compatible </b>